weaponsforge/hacker-friendly-app/README.md

 #### User

-For simplicity, signing in with Google using the Firebase Authentication Google Sign-In provider will the hacker-friendly app's **Users** (content editors).
+For simplicity, signing in with Google using the Firebase Authentication Google Sign-In provider will create the hacker-friendly app's **Users** (content editors).
 They will have no Firestore document for managing and tracking users.

 @weaponsforge<br>
 20240816